usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 ![](docs/example_missing_object_duration.png)

-## `plot_deceleration`
+## `plot_deceleration_and_speed`

-This script takes in one argument - rosbag and plots the deceleration rate between each twist msgs of the platform.
+This script takes in one required argument - rosbag and plots the deceleration value between each twist msgs of the platform and corresponding speeds used to generate the decel graph.
+Other optional arguments are to `--show-plot` which shows the plot and `--plots-dir` which specified the directory to save the graph (by default, it creates `figures` folder in the current directory)

 > [!NOTE]
 > This script low pass filters the speed before plotting to filter the short term noise